hisschemoller/music-pattern-generator/README.md

 ![The Preferences panel](assets/img/preferences.jpg 'The Preferences panel')

-The preference settings are saved separately from a project, so they will persist when switching between projects or creating new ones.
+The preference settings are saved separately from a project, so they will persist when switching between projects or when creating a new one.

 ### MIDI Inputs